Owner Resources

 Getting a Second Opinion

-The best way to evaluate professional management is to get a free rental analysis from Magnolia.
+The best way to evaluate professional management is to get a free rental analysis from Beechwood Realty.
 We'll tell you what your property would rent for, what our management would cost, and what you'd realistically net after fees.
 No pressure, no commitment — just an honest look at the numbers.
 Call us at 951-961-6422 or request your analysis online.

 Questions?
 Talk to a Local Expert.

-Magnolia Property Management serves 25 cities across the Inland Empire.
+Beechwood Realty serves 25 cities across the Inland Empire.
 Get a free rental analysis and see how we can help you.